jotham/silverstripe-dataobject-preview/README.md

 # silverstripe-dataobject-preview

-A module for Silverstripe 3.0 that adds creates a DataObject with a preview panel much like the page editor.
+A module for Silverstripe 3.1 that adds creates a DataObject with a preview panel much like the page editor.

 ## Requirements

-Silverstripe 3.0
+Silverstripe 3.1 (Older versions lack the CMS support)

 ## Features